luharprashant/Badminton-Player-Detection/README.md

 # Badminton-Player-Detection

-Player in a badminton match are classfied in two categories
+Player in a badminton match is classfied in two categories
 1) Player Top (PB)
 2) Player Bottom (PT)